Cale Yarborough Motorsports: Ownership

 RCA became the team's new primary sponsor in 1995, and Mayfield had an eighth-place run at Pocono Raceway, finishing 31st in points despite missing four races.
 In 1996, Mayfield had two top-five finishes and won the pole at the DieHard 500.
-Towards the end of the season, Mayfield left to drive for Michael Kranefuss, whose previous driver John Andretti moved to the 98, finishing fifth at Martinsville Speedway.
+Towards the end of the season, Mayfield left to drive for Michael Kranefuss, whose previous driver John Andretti moved to 98, finishing fifth at Martinsville Speedway.
 Andretti won the pole at Talladega again in 1997, and at the Pepsi 400, he led 113 laps and won Yarborough's only race as a car owner.

 Despite the win and a 23rd-place points finish, RCA left the sport and Andretti signed with Petty Enterprises.
 Yarborough signed Greg Sacks to drive his Thorn Apple Valley Ford in 1998, but Sacks suffered a neck injury at the Texas 500 and was unable to race for the rest of the year.
 Rich Bickle took his place, and had three top-five qualifying runs and a fourth-place finish at Martinsville.
 Bickle resigned to drive for Tyler Jet Motorsports and Thorn Apple departed due to financial problems within the organization.
 Due to the lack of financing, Yarborough originally closed his team up, but soon reopened and hired Rick Mast as its driver and car dealer Wayne Burdett as a co-owner.
 Despite having no primary sponsor, Yarborough and his team ran the full schedule, picking up short-term deals with Sonic Drive-In and Hobas Pipe.
 Soon after, Burdette left the team and the team signed Universal Studios/Woody Woodpecker as its primary sponsor.
 At the end of the season, Mast posted two top-tens and did not have a DNF all season, the second driver since Yarborough to accomplish that feat.
 Despite rumors of a second team with Mike Ciochetti driving, Mast departed for Larry Hedrick Motorsports and Universal left for Team Gordon.
 Yarborough attempted to sell the team to various businessmen, none of the deals going through.
 In January 2000, Yarborough closed the team until a buyer could be found.
 He sold the team in the summer of 2000 to Atlanta area developer Chip MacPherson, who debuted the new team at Lowe's Motor Speedway with Jeff Fuller, finishing 41st after suffering engine failure.
 Geoffrey Bodine ran the Pennzoil 400 later that year, but wrecked.
 The team soon disappeared from the Cup circuit.